dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc26/Flask_Connect_GeminiAI.md

 ![Flask app showing all questions and answers above input box](flaskcgem5.png)

-Click **Clear History** to remove all previous questions and answers, resetting the conversation.
+Click **Clear previous Q&A history** to remove all previous questions and answers, resetting the conversation.

 ---